miloradradovic/book-webshop/README.md

 Introduction
 ============

 Book webshop is a Spring Boot application with microservice architecture.
-It consists of 5 Spring Boot apps which act as separate microservices.
+It consists of 5 Spring Boot apps which act as separate microservices and 1 Angular app which acts as a client.
 They will be explained in the following sections.
 Application supports display of a book catalog, as well as creating and monitoring orders.
 Will be deployed using [Kubernetes](https://kubernetes.io/).

 Architecture and basic info
 =================
 As mentioned, there are 5 microservices that are used to build the application: book-webshop-eureka, book-webshop-api-gateway, book-webshop-auth, book-webshop-catalog and book-webshop-order.
-MySQL was used for a database (the idea was to create schema per service).
+MySQL was used for a database (the idea was to create schema per service), as well as one Angular application which will be used as a client - book-webshop-client.
 Notably, there is a separate git repo for kubernetes scripts.
 All the business logic services are registered to Spring Cloud Eureka server and use [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) client to communicate with each other when needed.
 [Spring Security](https://spring.io/projects/spring-security) with [JWT](https://jwt.io/) were used to secure api endpoints.
-Every microservice git repo has 2 branches - main, develop.
+Every git repo has 2 branches - main, develop.
 Develop branch has all the code which is to be deployed.
 Main branch will have the final dockerized and deployed code.

 [book-webshop-eureka](https://github.com/miloradradovic/book-webshop-eureka)
 =====================